raspberrypilearning/marble-mayhem/en/step_4.md

 Your **project brief** was to create an interactive marble project that showcases a range of materials and physics interactions.

-Remember, it takes a long time to make a complete game or visual novel.
-Some games take years for large teams to develop.
+Remember, it takes a long time to make a complete game or art experience.
+Some projects take years for large teams to develop.
 Think about what you've managed to achieve in the time you had available.

 Does your Marble Mayhem! project: